Important Information for Music Majors

 Students who do not qualify for admission into the Department may be placed on departmental probation.
 Students who are admitted on probation have one quarter to take applied lessons at the 171 level to prove that they have the skill and determination to succeed as a music major.
 At the end of the quarter, probationary students will play a final examination in front of the applied faculty in their area.
 After reviewing the final examination results and the quarter’s academic records, it will be determined if students will continue in or be removed from the major.
 At the discretion of the area faculty, the probationary term can be extended to two quarters.

-Audition dates for H.S. seniors planning to attend CWU the following year will be scheduled for fall and winter quarters and published on the department web site.
+Audition dates for H.S. seniors planning to attend CWU the following year will be scheduled for winter quarter and published on the department web site.
 However, other dates are available through prior scheduling.
 Information regarding audition dates, schedules, and repertoire requirements can found on our Music Program Auditions and Admissions page.

 The Department of Music has a number of financial scholarships ranging from $100.00 to $1,500.00 per year.
 These are available to both entering students and those currently enrolled at Central.
 Other scholarships are available through the University Financial Aid Office.
 All accepted students are automatically considered for academic scholarships based on the Admission Index (a combination of High School GPA and SAT/ACT scores), provided the application for admission to the university has been submitted before the published deadline.
 The Admissions Office administers this scholarship.